bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    request.signature = ""

-We’ve filled out everything in the :ref:`PaymentRequest <term-paymentrequest>` except the signature, but before we sign it, we have to initialize the signature field by setting it to a zero-byte placeholder.
+We’ve filled out everything in the :term:`PaymentRequest <PaymentRequest>` except the signature, but before we sign it, we have to initialize the signature field by setting it to a zero-byte placeholder.

 .. highlight:: python